wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-shellshock.rst

 Prerequisites
 -------------

-- You need an Apache server running on the monitored RHEL 7 agent system.
+- You need an Apache server running on the monitored CentOS 8 agent system.

 Configuration
 -------------

 #.
-Add the following lines to the ``/var/ossec/etc/ossec.conf`` configuration file at the Wazuh RHEL 7 agent host.
+Add the following lines to the ``/var/ossec/etc/ossec.conf`` configuration file at the Wazuh CentOS 8 agent host.
 This sets the Linux agent to monitor the access logs of your Apache server.

     .. code-block:: XML